open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### ForceFlush()

-Export all ended spans to the configured `Exporter` that have not yet been exported.
+Export all pending spans to the configured `Exporter` that have not yet been exported.

 `ForceFlush` should provide a way to let the caller know whether it succeeded,